Al-Halimi: Biography

 Al-Halimi was born in the year (338/949–50 AH) to a free woman from Gorgan and his half-brother, Abū l-Faḍl al-Ḥasan, was born the same year to a female Turkic slave.
 The place where Al-Halimi was born is disputed.
 It was said that he was born in Gorgan and was raised in Bukhara.
 Other narration states he was born and raised in Bukhara.
 He studied hadith under several masters, including Abū Bakr b.
 Khanb (not Ḥabīb) and others.
-He studied jurisprudence under Abu Bakhr al-Udani and al-Kafal ash-Shashi.
+He studied jurisprudence under Abu Bakr al-Qaffal al-Marwazi and Abu Bakhr al-Udani.
 After mastering these sacred sciences, he became an alim of high consideration and authority in Transoxiana.
 He was known for his brilliant researching skills and treating points of the Shafi'i law.
-When he moved to Nishapur, he taught hadith scholars such as Al-Hakim and others who gave narrations under his authority.
+When he moved to Nishapur, he taught hadith scholars and others who gave narrations under his authority such as Al-Hakim and other hadith narrators.